LinnesLab/HELPStat/README.md

 # HELPStat
-Repository for HELPStat Potentiostat Publication
+Repository for our Handheld, EIS-Enabled, Low-cost and Portable (HELP) Potentiostat.